 You can retake the exam as many times as you’d like within two years following the date that you sent in your original exam application.
 You can schedule another examination time after you receive notice that you didn’t pass.

-5. Join a Real Estate Brokerage
+5. Join a California Real Estate Brokerage

 Even when you pass your real estate salesperson exam, the State of California requires that you work under a broker.
-A broker has taken additional training, has worked successfully in the industry, and has passed the broker’s exam.
+A broker has received additional training, has worked successfully in the industry, and has passed the broker’s exam.
 Brokers also have earned a license that allows them to manage other real estate agents.

 Finding a broker to work under will feel like applying for a job.
 Some brokerages are very selective on who represents their brand.
 Others are happy to increase the number of agents working out of their office.